(Updated July 2017)

 I suddenly started coming across the term “rheumatism”, and didn’t know what it meant.
 Having searched for a clear definition, it seems that there isn’t one, it refers to hundreds of different conditions where there is pain in the joints.

 “Doctor, doctor, I have pain in my joints.”

 “Ah!
 I know what that is, it’s rheumatism!”

 “It means pain in the joints!”

 A few years ago, I reached a point where if I stood for 2 or 3 hours at a gig, my feet became very painful.
 I mentioned this “foot problem” to a retired beat policeman, and he asked if perhaps it was a SHOE problem.
-This struck a chord with me, because I have always complained that shoes are not foot-shaped.
+This struck a chord with me, because I have always complained that shoes are not foot-shaped, and my toes like to spread.
 On his recommendation, I tried wearing Crocs, the pain went away, and I never wear anything else on my feet now, although I unfortunately prefer the expensive soft, heavy ones.
 Please be aware that wearing looser, wider shoes means more movement for your toes, but you may get hard skin on them.